 Allergic rhinitis tends to run in families.
 If one or both parents have allergic rhinitis, there is a high likelihood that their children will also have allergic rhinitis.
 People with allergic rhinitis have an increased risk of developing asthma and other allergies.
-They are also at risk for developing sinusitis, sleep disorders (including snoring and sleep apnea), nasal polyps, and ear infections.
+They are also at risk for developing sinusitis, sleep disorders (including snoring), nasal polyps, and ear infections.

 Common symptoms of allergic rhinitis include:

 Home remedies for allergic rhinitis include nasal washes with a saline solution.
 Many different over-the-counter and prescription drugs are used to treat allergic rhinitis.
 These medications include oral and nasal antihistamines, corticosteroid nasal sprays, cromolyn, leukotriene antagonists such as montelukast (Singulair), and decongestants.
 Many of these drugs have side effects.
 Immunotherapy (“allergy shots”) may also be an option for some patients.